chrisalexander55/ecmascript-sass-webpack-starter/README.md

 # build and start container
 $ . ./run.sh

-# this will dump you on the commandline inside the container;
+# this will dump you on the commandline inside the container
-# all remaining CLI tasks happen here...
 ```

 ### Project Hydration